 CIA enrolls students in new, community-based courses meant to engage their compassion, solidarity with the poor, and environmental awareness.

-As part of the year-long focus on Community Works: Artist as Social Agent, CIA is introducing three new elective courses designed by faculty to engage students in addressing social and environmental problems.
+As part of the year-long focus on Community Works: Artist as Social Agent, CIA has introduced three new elective courses designed by faculty to engage students in addressing social and environmental problems.
 All three courses offer students opportunities to collaborate with community members and create works of art and design that address those problems.

 Supervised by a faculty member, this year-long, field-based practicum (1.5 cr. per semester) provides interested, qualified students from all majors an opportunity to engage as artists in residence at the Cleveland Clinic.
 Students will spend 2-4 hours per week on-site, drawing and/or painting portraits of patients and their caregivers, in traditional and/or digital media.
 Scheduling will be customized for each student.
 Equipment and some materials will be provided.
 Students will also meet periodically in seminar on campus, and maintain a reflection blog/portfolio.
 The end of the project year will include a culminating exhibit of all work produced in the Drawn to Care practicum.
 Designed to help students develop their social agency as professionals, while advancing their experience in the field of "social practice" in art, this practicum emphasizes practice and expansion of existing art, interpersonal, and project management skills.
 Open studio elective.
 Prerequisite: conversation with instructor.
 Instructor: Barbara Chira